 Another important complication seen in clinical practice is post-obstructive diuresis.
 This phenomenon is characterized by excretion of large amounts of salt and water once the obstruction resolves; this may be a normal physiological response to the obstruction, but physicians should keep a close eye on patients as some continue to excrete large amounts of urine and are at risk for dehydration and metabolic abnormalities.

 Further testing and evaluation depend on physical exam findings.
 The clinician should perform a gynecological exam or obtain a consult to identify vaginal defects.
-The clinician should consult neurosurgery for spinal trauma, urology for urodynamic studies.
+The clinician should consult neurosurgery for spinal trauma and urology for urodynamic studies.

 Urinary retention is the inability to pass urine and can be acute or chronic.
 Although uncommon in women when compared to men, sill this can lead to significant issues like not urinating at all when the problem is not recognized early.
 Patients should speak with their doctors if they have any issues urinating, dribbling of urine intermittently, foul smell of urine.
-Patients should also be aware of medications which can cause urinary retention.
+Patients should also be aware of medications that can cause urinary retention.

-Diagnosis and treatment of urinary retention requires an interprofessional team effort.
+Diagnosis and treatment of urinary retention require an interprofessional team effort.
 Primary care physicians, emergency department physicians, and hospitalists should be able to recognize the early signs and symptoms of urinary retention.
 Nurses should monitor the urine output in hospitalized patients and report to physicians if they notice a decrease or complete absence of urine output.
-Consultation with urologist might be warranted in advanced cases.
-Pharmacists also have a role in recognizing the medications which can cause urinary retention and coordinating efforts with the prescribing clinician.
-Unfortunately, despite optimal treatment, recurrence of urinary retention is common.
-The best outcomes are achieved with an interprofessional approach.
+Consultation with a urologist being obtained in advanced cases.
+Pharmacists also have a role in recognizing the medications, which can cause urinary retention and coordinating efforts with the prescribing clinician.
+Unfortunately, despite optimal treatment, the recurrence of urinary retention is frequent.
 [Level 5]

 |||Cheung F,Sandhu JS, Voiding Dysfunction After Non-urologic Pelvic Surgery.
 Current urology reports.
 2018 Aug 6 [PubMed PMID: 30083849]|